 The Job Description and Person Specification

-Once a post becomes vacant or a new post is created, the Director of Safeguarding & Operations or the Designated Safeguarding Leads will review the job description to ensure compliance with the Safer Recruitment guidance.
+Once a post becomes vacant or a new post is created, the Managing Director will review the job description to ensure compliance with the Safer Recruitment guidance.

 The job description should state the main duties and responsibilities of the post; and the individual’s responsibility for promoting and safeguarding the welfare of children s/he is responsible for or comes into contact with.
 The extent of this responsibility will vary according to the nature of the post being advertised.